 Temporary residents of Australia however can access Australian super benefits when they leave Australia.

 Temporary Australian residents who have visited the country under an eligible temporary resident visa (temporary visa listed under the Migration Act 1958, but not subclasses 405 and 410) can withdraw any super benefits (less tax) when the visa expires and when they leave Australia.
 If a temporary resident doesn’t claim any his or her super benefits within six months of departing Australia, then the super fund may pay the super benefits to the Australian Tax Office (ATO).
 You then have to apply to the ATO for access to your super.
-For more information on accessing super when a temporary resident see SuperGuide article Accessing super early: Temporary resident of Australia, and by reading ATO super temporary residents on the ATO website.
+For more information on accessing super when a temporary resident see SuperGuide article Early release of super through the Departing Australia Superannuation Payment (DASP), and by reading ATO super temporary residents on the ATO website.